Princess Beatrice of Bourbon: Early life

 Her parents separated around that time.
 Beatrice's father went to live in Venice, while Marghertia and the children went to live in the Tenuta Reale, the ancient Tuscan residence of the Dukes of Parma in Viareggio.
 Beatrice and her sisters attended the Sacre Coeur convent school in Florence.
 The children were very close to their mother, who had decided to place generosity and kindness at the heart of her children's education.
+At the end of her education, Beatrice’s speak French, Spanish, German and Italian.